onmax/email-labeller/README.md

 npx email-labeller auth
 ```

-This opens your browser for OAuth authorization.
-After authenticating, process your emails:
+This opens your browser for OAuth authorization and creates `tokens.json` with your credentials.
+Add this file to `.gitignore` to avoid leaking credentials.

+After authenticating, process your emails.
+The CLI creates `state.json` to track processed email IDs:

 ```bash
 npx email-labeller